ENagar

 Also in a battle, the elephants move before the infantry does.
 Once the battle starts and the ranks are broken, a charging elephant would kill more friendly soldiers then foes.
 Also during those days, the tusk of the elephant was sawed off and replaced by a sharp saber.
 Something which the movie missed.

-7) tobacco and wheat: Remember the Akbar’s visit to the market disguised as a commoner?
+7) Tobacco and wheat: Remember the Akbar’s visit to the market disguised as a commoner?
 Tobacco was an Latin American crop that was not available in India for at least a century after Akbar (read this BBC Link).
 Also the prices of the coarse grains (jowar, bajara) were shown more than that of Wheat.
 Something which is historically wrong.
+Only after the green revolution of 1970, wheat became an affordable staple grain.

 Spain (Too much wealth is a problem)